winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Concept of Communication.md

 **Communication** is the systematic process of exchanging information using verbal or non-verbal cues to create and interpret meaning.
+Without communication, culture **cannot be passed down.**

 It comes from the *Latin* words:
 - *communis*: common
 - *communicare*: sharing/to impart